1854 $3 PR64 Cameo PCGS. CAC....

-The certified populations thus include 13 specimens, likely counting duplications.
+The certified populations thus include 10 specimens, likely counting duplications.
 One specimen is known in the Smithsonian.
 As Akers noted, most of the certified examples are at the PR63 level or lower.
 The present PR64 Cameo example as noted is tied for finest at PCGS assuming the two submission events are different coins, which we believe they are.
-The other PR64 Cameo PCGS is the Garrett-Johns Hopkins-Wayne S. Rich example (Bowers and Ruddy, 2/1979), lot 417; Bowers and Merena, 3/2002, lot 192: "Olive-gold with some delightful pale orange highlights", a piece that brought $73,600 more than 10 years ago.
+The other PR64 Cameo PCGS is the Garrett-Johns Hopkins-Wayne S. Rich example (Bowers and Ruddy, 2/1979, lot 417; Bowers and Merena, 3/2002, lot 192: "Olive-gold with some delightful pale orange highlights."), a piece that brought $73,600 nearly 10 years ago.

 Ex: Ohringer Collection (Goldbergs, 9/2008), lot 1231, which realized $149,500.(Registry values: P7) (NGC ID# 289R, PCGS# 88017)

 Service and Handling Description: Coins & Currency (view shipping information)